markus-zzz/zzzconsulting-website/_posts/2018-07-18-i2c-controller-part-2.markdown

 ### The QEMU and AXI part
-BusyBox has a very convenient utility command called *devmem* that allows us to access physical memory addresses without the hassle of having to write a kernel module at this point (or having to write a custom user space program to fiddle with */dev/mem* for that matter sice that is exactly what *devmem* is).
+BusyBox has a very convenient utility command called *devmem* that allows us to access physical memory addresses without the hassle of having to write a kernel module at this point, or having to write a custom user space program to fiddle with */dev/mem* for that matter (since that is exactly what *devmem* does).

 The AXI slave of our I2C controller implements a few dummy registers (they can be written and read but serve no other purpose) that we can use to verify our